 Navigation: Please use the scroll bar above to view the other pages.
 I hope you will find them informative and interesting.

 If you would like more information about my boxing card encyclopedia "America's Great Boxing Cards", please go to www.americasgreatboxingcards.com.
 In the years since its 1st publication my book has become the reference on boxing cards.
-The descriptions below are short excerpts from the book, which also provides actual prices from auctions and sales on thousands of boxing cards, hundreds of images, and checklists of sets that had never been studied methodically before.
+The descriptions below are short excerpts from the book, which also provides detailed write ups and analysis, hundreds of images, and checklists of sets that had never been studied methodically before.
 Also below are card galleries of various issues, which I am providing for everyone's easy reference.